 1. Believing trust is all about "team building"

-The way to get your team to trust each other isn't endless team-building activities like group lunches and recognition schemes.
+The way to get your team to trust one another isn't endless team-building activities like group lunches and recognition schemes.
 These have their place, but Know Your Team's data suggests their impact is minor.

 "We found that team-building activities were in fact rated as the least effective way to build trust," says Lew.
 "What was rated as most effective?
 Being vulnerable as a leader, sharing your intention, and following through on your commitment.
 In other words, trust isn't about building rapport -- it's about you making it clear why you're doing something, and then acting on it."